tinacms/tinacms/CONTRIBUTING.md

 If the changes affect local use of the packages (i.e. not the ContentAPI), use the tina-cloud-starter found in the examples directory of this repo.

-To use a **tinacms** repository cloned locally, when running your application specify:
+To use a **tinacms** repository cloned locally, when running your application, use the `--rootPath` flag:

 ```
-TINA=../path/to/tinacms pnpm dev
+node bin/tinacms dev --rootPath {{ APPLICATION PROJECT PATH }}
 ```

-You can also specify which packages you want to watch:
+ex. `node bin/tinacms dev --rootPath ~/Developer/tina/tina-cloud-starter`

+Then inside another terminal (in the tinacms project), run:

 ```
-TINA=../path/to/tinacms TINA_WATCH=@tinacms/forms,react-tinacms-inline
+pnpm watch
 ```

 > ### Warning